MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

 Build the application
 ~~~~~~~~~~~~~~~~~~~~~

-- Configure your :ref:`BSP connection <bsp_connection>` to define the deployment location of the application, the runtime library and the header files.
-The section :ref:`BSP connection options <bsp_connection_options>` specifies all options that can be set for each BSP connection and how to set them.

 - Open the run dialog (:guilabel:`Run` > :guilabel:`Run Configurations...`).

 - Select the :guilabel:`MicroEJ Application` > :guilabel:`HelloWorld` that is created by the previous chapter.